 To help you complete your application, download the application checklist.

-Minimum scores acceptable for admissions are:
+Minimum scores acceptable for international admissions are:

 International applicants are exempt from the English proficiency requirement if enrolled for one academic year in a degree-seeking program at a recognized/regionally accredited university or college in a country where English is the official language prior to your anticipated term of enrollment at UF, or if you are from one of the following countries.